carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 Now you can also known in which directory you are standing by using `pwd`.

 Let's explore the content of some of our data files.
 So we have to move to the corresponding folder where our taxonomic-data files are:

 ~~~
 cd /home/dcuser/dc_workshop/taxonomy
 ~~~~
 {: .bash}

-Files `.kraken` and `kraken.report`are the output of the Kraken program, we can see a few lines of the file using the command `head`.
+Files `.kraken` and `kraken.report`are the output of the Kraken program, we can see a few lines of the file `.kraken` using the command `head`.

 ~~~
 head JC1A.kraken
 ~~~
 {: .bash}

 How would you see the last lines of the file report?

 ~~~
 tail JC1A.report
 ~~~